What is the Graduating Class Gift Campaign?

 What is my gift used for?

-You may also designate where your money goes on the giving slip.
+You may also designate where your money goes on the giving form.
 Give to a journal, club, clinic, or fund that has played a meaningful role in your Georgetown experience.

 Why should I give to the Graduating Class Gift?

-The Graduating Class Gift program allows each class to give back to the university, ensuring that future students have the same opportunities you had at the Law Center.
+The Graduating Class Gift program allows each class to give back to the Law Center, ensuring that future students have the same opportunities you had.
 Only 70% of the cost of a Georgetown legal education is covered by tuition, and that difference is made up by alums and friends of the university.
 By giving back, you acknowledge their philanthropy and pave the way for future students.

 I have student loans to pay and can’t make a large donation.
 Will my gift really make a difference?